LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ### Sensitivity analysis

-Box-and-swarm plots displaying quartile and individual $d^\prime$ values are shown in Figure \ref{fig-rev-dprime}.
-The statistical model indicated significant main effects for all three trial type manipulations, as seen in Figure \ref{fig-rev-dprime}a, with effect sizes around 0.2 to 0.3 on a
-$d^\prime$ scale.
-Model results indicate that the attentional manipulation led to more responses to both targets and foils in maintain- versus switch-attention trials, though the net effect was an increase in $d^\prime$ in the maintain attention condition for nearly all listeners.
+Box-and-swarm plots displaying quartile and individual d′ values are shown in Figure \ref{fig-rev-dprime}.
+Note that d′ is an aggregate measure of sensitivity that does not distinguish between responses to foil items versus other types of false alarms; however, the statistical model does separately estimate significant differences between experimental conditions for both target response rate and foil response rate.
+The statistical model indicated significant main effects for all three trial type manipulations, as seen in Figure \ref{fig-rev-dprime}a, with effect sizes around 0.2 to 0.3 on a d′ scale.
+Model results indicate that the attentional manipulation led to more responses to both targets and foils in maintain- versus switch-attention trials, though the net effect was an increase in d′ in the maintain attention condition for nearly all listeners.
 Regarding reverberation, listeners were better at detecting targets in the anechoic trials, but there was no significant difference in response to foils between anechoic and reverberant trials.
-Regarding talker gender (mis)match, the model indicated both better target detection and fewer responses to foils when the target and masker talkers had different genders.
-The model also indicated a two-way interaction between reverberation and talker gender, seen in Figure
-\ref{fig-rev-dprime}b: somewhat paradoxically, the difference between anechoic and reverberant trials was smaller when the target and masker talkers were of different genders.
+Regarding talker gender (mis)match, the model indicated both better target detection and fewer responses to foils when the target and masker talkers were different genders.
+The model also indicated a two-way interaction between reverberation and talker gender, seen in Figure \ref{fig-rev-dprime}b: somewhat paradoxically, the difference between anechoic and reverberant trials was smaller when the target and masker talkers were of different genders.
 The three-way interaction among attention, reverberation, and talker gender was not significant.

 ![(Color online) Box-and-swarm plots of between-condition differences in listener sensitivity for Experiment 1.
 Boxes show first & third quartiles and median values; individual data points correspond to each listener; asterisks indicate comparisons with corresponding coefficients in the statistical model that were significantly different from zero.  (a) Main effects of attention (higher sensitivity in maintain than switch trials), reverberation (higher sensitivity in anechoic than reverberant trials), and talker gender (mis)match (higher sensitivity in trials with different gendered target and masker talkers).  (b) Two-way interactions; the difference between anechoic and reverberant trials was higher in the gender-match (MM) condition.  (c) Three-way interaction (no statistically significant differences).  ** = _p_<0.01; *** = _p_<0.001; MM = matching talker genders; MF = mismatched talker genders.\label{fig-rev-dprime}](fig-beh-rev.eps)